 The score $\vf_{\vtheta}$ of this energy can be written by computing the analytical gradient

-Ref. \cite{salimans2021Should} notes that the second term of the equation is the standard DM, while the first term involving $\nabla_\vx \vff_{\vtheta}(\vx;t)$ is new and helps guarantee that $\vf_{\vtheta}(\vx; t)$ is a conservative vector field.
-They also showed that constraining the score function to be the gradient of the energy in \autoref{eq:constrained-ebms} does not hurt the generation performance on the CIFAR dataset~\cite{krizhevskyCIFAR10} and provides hope that AMs with constrained energy can match the performance of unconstrained DMs.
+\cite{salimans2021Should} notes that the second term of the equation is the standard DM, while the first term involving $\nabla_\vx \vff_{\vtheta}(\vx;t)$ is new and helps guarantee that $\vf_{\vtheta}(\vx; t)$ is a conservative vector field.
+They showed that constraining the score function to be the gradient of the energy in \autoref{eq:constrained-ebms} does not hurt generation performance and provides hope that AMs with constrained energy can one day match the performance of unconstrained DMs.